nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 attributes storing the customer's name and their satisfaction rating, represented as an integer from 1 to 5).
 `AddSatisfactionCommand` extends `Command` and contains an override of the `Command` class's execute method.
 This execute method adds the `Satisfaction` object created from parsing user command into `satisfactionList`, the object of type `SatisfactionList` that stores the `Satisfaction` objects.
+This `SatisfactionList` is stored in a `ListContainer` object (the object that stores references to all of the data structures that the application uses).
 Additionally, it implements the following operations:
 * `AddSatisfactionCommand#extractCustomerName(String userInput)`: Extracts the customer's name (a string) from the provided string of user input.
 * `AddSatisfactionCommand#extractSatisfactionValue(String userInput)`: Extracts the customer's satisfaction rating